Kraft will literally pay you not to make cheesecake this holiday season

 Cream cheese was in high demand even before this holiday season, the company said.

-Kraft Heinz told CNN Business that retail demand jumped 18% in 2020, and the company is shipping 30-35% more cream cheese to restaurants than it did last year.
+Kraft Heinz told CNN Business that retail demand jumped 18% in 2020, and the company is shipping 30 to 35% more cream cheese to restaurants than it did last year.

 If you have to skip the cheesecake this Christmas, at least you can try for another treat on Kraft's dime.
 Plus, there are plenty of cream cheese substitutes — not to mention dairy-free desserts — out there.